frederic-perez/AmE-dictionary/data/idioms.md

 __go head to head__
 __go into the weeds__ :dart: To become totally immersed in or preoccupied with the minute details or complexities (of something). _Before we go into the weeds, let’s give a brief overview for any of our listeners who aren’t familiar with the issue._
 __go native__ :astonished: _You going native on me, Supercop?_
-__go off in a huff__ To leave in an angry, belligerent, or vexed mood.
+__go off in a huff__ :two: To leave in an angry, belligerent, or vexed manner. _Don’t go off in a huff like that, it was only a joke!_
 __go off the handle__ To become uncontrollably angry; to lose control of one’s temper. _It’s a shame the candidate allowed himself to go off the handle like that during the debate, as it undermines a lot of the really solid arguments he’d been making up to that point._ _I know you’re upset, but there’s no point going off the handle like that.
 It was just an honest mistake._
 __go off the rails__
 __go off__ Of an alarm, to enter into an active state, typically resulting in a loud noise or other indication. _My alarm goes off at seven AM._
 __go one on one__
 __go out on a high note__ To finish, complete, or leave (something) at a successful, impressive, or climactic point. _I know we’ve had quite a few losses this season, but let’s win this last game and go out on a high note!_ _After winning the Oscar, he decided to go out on a high note._
-__go out with a bang__ To finish or cease doing something in a spectacular, great, or exciting manner.
+__go out with a bang__ :two: To finish or cease doing something in a spectacular, great, or exciting manner. _He really went out with a bang, scoring a touchdown at the very last second of the game!_
-__go out with the boys__ To go and socialize somewhere with a group of exclusively male friends.
+__go out with the boys__ :two: To go and socialize somewhere with a group of exclusively male friends. _I love my girlfriend and all, but sometimes, I just need to go out with the boys!_
 __go out with the girls__ To go and socialize somewhere with a group of exclusively female friends.
 __go out__ __1__ To go on a date with someone. _Those two have such an obvious chemistry that I’m surprised they’ve never gone out._
 __go over (one’s) head__ :two: __1__ To speak to one’s superior rather than talking to one directly. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __2__ To not be understood by one because it is too complex or subtle for their comprehension. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least._